-Reformed Theological Seminary has seven degree-granting campuses: Atlanta, Georgia; Charlotte, North Carolina; Jackson, Mississippi; Orlando, Florida; Sao Paulo, Brazil; Washington DC; and the Virtual Campus.
+Reformed Theological Seminary has seven degree-granting campuses: Atlanta, Georgia; Charlotte, North Carolina; Jackson, Mississippi; Orlando, Florida; Sao Paulo, Brazil; Washington DC; and Global Education (U.S. and International).
 This catalog describes the degree programs available at these campuses.
 For Sao Paulo, Brazil, there is a minimal explanation in the Doctor of Ministry section (for more detailed information regarding the D.Min. degree in Sao Paulo, please contact RTS Jackson).